SirMekus/ego/README.md

     //To run a transfer/withdrawal transaction based on the payment gateway public function transfer(array $data): array;

+    //If the magic method is used to craft a payload/request, the crafted payload is returned public function getPayload():array;
 ```

 All of these methods are guaranteed to be accessible regardless of the payment gateway in use.
 However, the user should know what payload parameters his/her chosen payment gateway expects and pass that parameter to the library when neccessary.